 - Module 1: Overview of the minerals and natural resources that are needed for lithium-ion batteries, how critical they are and how lithium is extracted

-- Module 2: The general industrial perspective on Li-ion battery production, focusing on supply chain and the manufacturing process in large scale facilities.
+- Module 2: The general industrial perspective on Li-ion battery production, focusing on supply chain and the manufacturing process.

 - Module 3: Review of the key concepts of battery cells and an in-depth view on the manufacturing process.

 - Module 4: In the last module we will guide you through battery end-of-life, reuse and battery recycling.

 How will you learn?